Last Updated: Aug 04, 2020

 The shutter speed has been increased.
 The increased shutter speed may lead to problems, especially when using the blackout feature.
 A new shutter using a lighter material is now in production and is recommended as an upgrade with version 5.0.
 A part number for the shutter assembly will be available soon.

 The following bugs have been reported but not yet verified:

-- Mode 1: Slave(s) sometimes gets stuck on a single scene.
+- Mode 1: Client(s) sometimes gets stuck on a single scene.

-- All modes: Removing the gobo module while the fixture is running in slave mode makes the shutter behave unpredictably.
+- All modes: Removing the gobo module while the fixture is running in client mode makes the shutter behave unpredictably.